domcermak/neural_style_transfer/README.md

 ## FAQ

-### What is Interactive Neural Style Transfer application?
+### What is the Interactive Neural Style Transfer application?

 Interactive Neural Style Transfer application created for the [Noc vědců 2021](https://www.nocvedcu.cz) event is a web application designed to interactively present the fast neural style transfer algorithm to the audience.

-### What is Neural Style Transfer algorithm?
+### What is the Neural Style Transfer algorithm?

 Neural style transfer algorithm is a method to blend two images into a new one.
 The algorithm extracts visual structure from a content image and style from a style image.
 This visual structure (content) and style are then blended together to create a new image.

-### What is Fast Neural Style Transfer algorithm?
+### What is the Fast Neural Style Transfer algorithm?

 Fast neural style transfer algorithm is a modification of the neural style transfer algorithm, to perform nearly in real-time.

 Neural style transfer algorithm is a method to blend two images into a new one.
 The algorithm extracts visual structure from a content image and style from a style image.
 This visual structure (content) and style are then blended together to create a new image.

 ### Do I need a paid tier of ngrok to run the Interactive Neural Style Transfer application?

 It depends on your audience.
-[Free tier](https://ngrok.com/pricing) of ngrok allows up to 40 unique connections per minute.
-You might want to consider paid version of ngrok if you plan to have more than 40 unique users per minute.
+The [free tier](https://ngrok.com/pricing) of ngrok allows up to 40 unique connections per minute.
+You might want to consider a paid version of ngrok if you plan to have more than 40 unique users per minute.

 ### Do I need to use ngrok to publish the Upload application?

+No.
-No. Ngrok is a default solution here to publish an application running on localhost to the world.
-You can use any other service serving the same purpose.
+Ngrok is a default solution here to publish an application running on localhost to the world.
+You can use any other
+service serving the same purpose.

 ### Is it safe to use the Upload application?

 Yes.
-There are no user sensitive information being stored.
+There is no user-sensitive information being stored.
 Also, if set up correctly, the Upload application is running over HTTPS.

 ### How many users can connect to the Interactive Neural Style Transfer application through the Upload application?

 This depends a lot on the subscription tier of ngrok.
-[Free tier](https://ngrok.com/pricing) of ngrok allows up to 40 unique connections per minute.
+The [free tier](https://ngrok.com/pricing) of ngrok allows up to 40 unique connections per minute.

 ### How many Presentation application sessions can be opened at once in different browser windows?

 As many as you wish.
-Each Presentation application session has its own unique UUID which ensures that all sessions get updates about newly stylized images.
+Each Presentation application session has its own unique UUID, which ensures that all sessions get updates about newly stylized images.

 ### How can I change style images?